Free: 96 PPC tools + my AI Playbook book

 • +

-Three percentage stat bars (80%, 83%, 81%) for customer outcomes -- visible as a graphic block rather than buried in a testimonial -- let the Blue-persona visitor lock onto specific numbers without reading a full case study.
+Three percentage stat bars (80%, 83%, 81%) for customer outcomes - visible as a graphic block rather than buried in a testimonial - let the comparison-stage visitor lock onto specific numbers without reading a full case study.
 Numerical density above the fold works for an audience that will do spreadsheet comparisons anyway.

 • +